mjtamlyn/ayb-notes/9-mobile-persistence-offline-clients.md

 - You can use flash to set unkillable cookies.
 - window.name can be used to store unlimited data and it works for X-domain... and totally insecure.
 - Web sockets could now open a DB connection themselves.
 NSFL?
 - File API coming (but confusingly - File API and SystemAPI - and it needs about 6 callbacks.
 Room for improvement!
+Filer.js is a good wrapper.

+### FirefoxOS

+Gecko on a Linux kernel and running an OS inside a browser.
+There's a proposed Archive API which allows live updating of code.